tradingstrategy-ai/docs/source/glossary.rst

         Decentralised finance (DeFi) is an emerging financial technology that challenges the current centralised banking system.

-        It refers to a set of newly emerging financial products and services that operate on decentralised platforms using cryptocurrency and blockchain technology.
+        Decentralised finance refers to a set of newly emerging financial products and services that operate on blockchains using cryptocurrency and
+        :term:`smart contract` technology.
         DeFi eliminates the fees that banks and other financial institutions charge, making it more accessible to anyone with an internet connection.
+        Thus, decentralised finance is the opposite of :term:`traditional finance (TradFi)`.

+        Decentralised finance activities happen:term:`on-chain`,
+        and are protocol based where users connect with their :term:`wallets <wallet`>.
+        The underlying concept that DeFi services are :term:`non-custodial` without direct counterparty humans and intermediates make them very efficient.

+        Example decentralised finance protocols includ
+        :term:`decentralised exchanges <decentralised exchange>`,
-        Decentralised finance, or DeFi, for short, refers to :term:`on-chain`, protocol based, trading activities.
-DeFi protocols include exchanges, like :term:`Uniswap` and lending pools like Aave.
+        like :term:`Uniswap` and :term:`lending protocols <lending protocol>` like Aave.
-        DeFi services are :term:`non-custodial`, being the largest difference to centralised finance (CeFi) services.

-        Examples of decentralised finance protocols include Uniswap, Aave, Curve, MakerDAO, Compound, Euler, SushiSwap.
+        Other famous decentralised finance protocols include Curve, MakerDAO, Compound, Euler and SushiSwap.

-        `Read more at Wikipedia <https://en.wikipedia.org/wiki/Decentralized_finance>`__.

         See also

+        - :term:`Traditional finance`

         - :term:`Decentralised exchange`